-- making him aware of the characteristics of the disease & its impact on the patient
+- they are aware of the characteristics of the disease & its impact on the patient

-There is no way that we can imagine getting through a situation where a family member is terminally ill, without a heads up on how soon to expect death.
-However, this is not an area of focus at Karunashraya where the doctors solely aim to improve the quality of life of advanced stage cancer patients and their family members, no matter how many days a patient might be estimated to live for.
-The staff actively listens to the patient and his dependents and offers support in a manner that is helpful in controlling the emotional situation in hand.
-It is but evident that for Ram, the idea of caring for his beloved mother who might pass on soon, is disconcerting and scary.
+There is no way that we can imagine getting through a situation where a family member is terminally ill, without awareness on the disease and its manifestations, a heads up on how soon to expect death, or how we can take care of ourselves and them in the best way possible.
+It is but evident that the idea of caring for a loved one who might pass on soon is disconcerting and scary.
 Many of us would’ve rarely encountered that kind of a situation before.
 All our skills and prowess developed over the years might suddenly seem like they count for nothing.

 All of the above might be true.
 However, there is no need to feel like all hope is lost.
 There are very many families that handle such predicaments fairly well.
 Their love for the ailing person invokes a desire to become strong and keep the patient happy in his/her last days.
-However, this is a very challenging phase.
-Palliative care centres are equipped to hand hold such family members through the entire process by providing psychological and spiritual support.
-Karunashraya has expert counsellors who help people in need, in confidence and suggest customized ideas to tackling problems.
+This is an act of bravery and often requires a lot of work & some form of motivation or support from external sources.
+The good news is that there is support available for such family members, which helps them with realizing and adopting favourable coping mechanisms.

-Coping Mechanisms that family members of ailing patients could adopt:
+Coping Mechanisms that family members of ailing patients adopt:

 When even the slightest of setbacks or problems at work or with friends cause emotional outbursts, it is but common to expect that repercussions of such events take the form of psychological manifestations.
 Following are some means by which these family members are advised on coping with their situations to help segregate the negatives from positives and focus on the positives.

 These mechanisms work differently on different individuals considering the backgrounds we might be from, the strength of the relationship shared with the ailing family member, our upbringing and environment exposed to over the years growing up.
-Although above mentioned strategies are generally adopted, often counsellors customize their application by these family members, for best outcomes.
+Although above mentioned strategies are generally adopted, often psychiatrists and psychologists customize their application by these family members, for best outcomes.